akulakov/pychess/chess.md

 our own pieces; this is useful when calculating opponent moves because the opponent may not want to capture pieces that are defended.

-Calculating values of moves that capture pieces relies on this lookup table:
+Calculating values of moves that capture pieces relies on this lookup table (note that this dictionary is used by `Board.get_loc_val()`):

 ```python
 piece_values = {